Woopra/node-woopra/README.md

 Sets visitor properties for the current visitor.
 Does not send the properties unless `track` or `push` is called.
 Returns an instance of the tracker so that you can chain methods.

 * `id` - The unique identifier of the visitor.
 We highly recommend you use the email of the visitor in order to get the most out of AppConnect
 * `properties` - key/value object for any custom visitor properties you want to associate with the visitor.

 ## .push()
 Sends a request to Woopra that only includes any client and visitor data.
 This can be used to identify a visitor without generating a tracking event.

+## .ping()
+Sends a ping request to Woopra to refresh the visitor timeout counter.
+This is used if it’s important to keep a visitor status ‘online’ when she’s inactive for a long time (for cases such as watching a long video).

 ## .track(eventName, properties, [options, [callback]])
 Tracks an event.